fiserra/cakesolutions_test/README.md

 **What happens if we (perversely) ask the interpreter to evaluate the combination (f f)?
 Explain.**

-"The object 2 is not applicable." is return by the interpreter.
+Interpreter returns "The object 2 is not applicable."
 The reason is that `(f f)` via

 ```